 This operation will fail, and is normal behavior for the time being.

 Step 4.
 Confirm the link, and proceed.
 A modal appears.
 Provide the information accordingly:

 - Service Provider Name: Elastic

-Consumer key, Shared secret, Request Token URL, Access token URL, Authorize URL: Any random value.
-A
+- Consumer key, Shared secret, Request Token URL, Access token URL, Authorize URL: Any random value.
+A simple period will do.

 - Create incoming link: Check this box.